 GITA's Independent Investment Committee is composed of at least three (3) unbiased International Experts.
 IIC members must have the highest standards of integrity, which preclude any questionable affiliation with Applicants, including as an employee, consultant, relative, political or business affiliate.
-They must have prominent expertise in innovation, science, or business.
+They must have prominent expertise in International Business, Investment Strategy, Innovative R&D, Product Development and Commercialization.